 We are facing an energy crunch, so some brilliant minds have come up with amazing solutions.
-And humans are an inventive bunch, if the following technologies are anything to go by.
+We can only assume that humans are an inventive bunch, if the following technologies are anything to go by.

 We all love to watch the waves crashing onto the shore, especially if they knock over a couple of people in their clothes who aren’t paying attention.
 But now there is something even better to look out for in the waves!
-It’s called an Oyster…and it’s not the oyster that you extract from a shell when posh people come over to dinner.
+It’s called an Oyster…and it’s not the sea creature that you extract from a shell when people come over to dinner.

 Aquamarine Power has already installed and tested its Oyster demonstration device at the European Marine Energy Centre in Orkney, Scotland, where it generates electricity which is transmitted to the National Grid to power homes in the local area.
 It is estimated that a farm of 20 next-generation Oyster 2 devices will generate enough energy to power more than 12,000 homes.

 In addition, the Oyster can power desalination plants, delivering fresh water through zero-emission reverse osmosis.
 The future is wave power!